pearmaster/json-schema-codegen/README.md

 ## Supported Schema Features

-Schemas (and sub-schemas) that are boolean or schemas without `type` are not currently supported.
+A C++ class is generated for each schema node according to the schema's `type` property.
+Schemas without a `type` property, with the exception of combining operators `*Of`, are not supported.

 * type: string
     * minLength